zeotap/prebid.github.io/prebid-mobile/code-integration-android.md

  ```

 ### Primary Ad Server is DFP
-For DFP banner, the `loadAd(AdRequest)` has to be called again with updated bids info.
-If not, same set of bids will be used repeatedly until `loadAd()` is called with a new `AdRequest`.
-We recommend doing client side auto refresh yourself using code like the following:
+For DFP banner, the `loadAd(AdRequest)` has to be called again to update bids info.
+If not, same set of bids will be used repeatedly.
+To avoid that, can use `Prebid.detachUsedBid(AdRequest)` and call `loadAd(AdRequest)` again to remove used bids.
+For auto referesh, we recommend turning off server side configuration, and doing it on the client side yourself using code like the following:
  ```
 final Handler handler = new Handler(Looper.getMainLooper());
 Runnable refreshRunnable = new Runnable() {